 Select an installation site that will minimize possible distortion in the flow profile.
 Valves, elbows, control valves and other piping components may cause flow disturbances.
 Check your specific piping condition against the examples shown below.
-To achieve accurate and repeatable performance, install the flow meter using the recommended number of straight run pipe diameters upstream of the sensor.
+In order to achieve accurate and repeatable performance install the flow meter using the recommended number of straight run pipe diameters upstream and downstream of the sensor.